 - the diversion case is subject to review.
-In this situation, the decision will ultimately rest with the District Prosecution Manager - the offender has been charged with a '3-strikes' qualifying offence under sections 86A-86I of the Sentencing Act 2002 warning regime - there is a potential for any strategic, corporate or organisational risk (as defined by the Risk Management Policy) that may arise from impending or past diversion decisions.
+In this situation, the decision will ultimately rest with the District Prosecution Manager - there is a potential for any strategic, corporate or organisational risk (as defined by the Risk Management Policy) that may arise from impending or past diversion decisions.